 - Tidepool Uploader: If you’d like to help add device support to the Tidepool Uploader, check out the chrome-uploader repository.
 (You can also install the production Tidepool Uploader from the Chrome Web Store.)

 - Blip: You may wish to build Blip, our web application, locally but still run against our hosted back-end services.
 If so, check out the README in the blip repository.
 (Of course you can also just run the production Blip at blip.tidepool.org.

 - Your Applications: You may wish create your own application that accesses our hosted back-end services (the Tidepool Platform).
 If it’s a web app, you may wish to look at Blip.
 If it’s a mobile app, check out the Nutshell or Urchin for Android or Urchin for iOS.
 Note that Blip Notes and Nutshell are being retired.
 Both will be replaced by Tidepool Mobile, currently under development in the Nutshell repo.

 - Please don’t develop your app against our production environment without talking to us.
 Instead, please use our integration environment, found at int-blip.tidepool.org and int-api.tidepool.org.

 - Read our data model documentation to understand what medical data we ingest and how it’s organized.

-- These comments show documentation for our data APIs or you can help us improve our draft API documentation.
+- These comments show some documentation for our data APIs.

 We are currently using this Gitter channel for communication with the open-source community, although we plan to move to a public Slack channel as soon as that option is available.
 We will be the first to admit that we aren’t as responsive as we could or should be in Gitter.
 We are very grateful to community members who have been so generous with their time supporting other members.